ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 ============

-This specification defines a parameter for the CAA 'issue' and 'issuewild' directives allowing authorization conferred by a CAA policy to be restricted to specific ACME accounts.
+This specification defines a parameter for the CAA 'issue' and 'issuewild' properties allowing authorization conferred by a CAA policy to be restricted to specific ACME accounts.
 The accounts are identified by account key thumbprint.

 Terminology